MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 If you use enterprise proxies to manage outbound traffic, the Azure Arc gateway lets you onboard infrastructure to Azure Arc using only seven (7) endpoints.
 With Azure Arc gateway, you can:

-- Connect to Azure Arc by opening public network access to only seven (7) Fully Qualified Domains (FQDNs).
+- Connect to Azure Arc by opening public network access to only seven fully qualified domain names (FQDNs).
 - View and audit all traffic an Azure Connected Machine agent sends to Azure via the Arc gateway.

 This article explains how to set up and use Arc gateway (Public Preview).

 > [!IMPORTANT]
 > The Arc gateway feature for Azure Arc-enabled servers is currently in Public Preview in all regions where Azure Arc-enabled servers is present.
-See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, Public Preview, or otherwise not yet released into general availability
+See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, Public Preview, or otherwise not yet released into general availability.
->

 ## How the Azure Arc gateway works